val-dlp/Digital-Aristotle/README.md

 Create a .env file with relevant keys.
 Early versions of this project will use the OpenAI API for simplicity.

+Recommended to create a virtual environment.

+Packages:

+pip install fastapi uvicorn pydantic openai

+To start the backend server

+cd backend
+python main.py

+To start the frontend

+cd frontent

 ## Usage Policy

 I'm doing this for fun and if any of it is useful to anyone, that'd make me super happy!
 But if you're going to re-use large portions of my code please ask for permission and refrain from doing so for commercial purposes.